MiniAiLive/FaceLivenessDetection-Linux/README.md

 ### Prerequisites

 - Python 3.6+
-- Windows
+- Linux
 - CPU: 2cores or more
 - RAM: 4GB or more

 ### Installation Steps

-1. **Download the Face Liveness Detection Windows Server Installer:**
+1. **Download the Face Liveness Detection Linux Server Installer:**

    Download the Server installer for your operating system from the following link: